tacoda/tacoda.github.io/content/posts/test-driving-deposits.md

 # 2 tests, 0 failures
 ```

-I am unsure why the test function signature do not seem to be verified, but I'm going to clean that up anyway because I would rather be explicit about types in a type-driven language.
+I am unsure why the test function signature does not seem to be verified, but I'm going to clean that up anyway because I would rather be explicit about types in a type-driven language.

+> **TIL:** Annotations are entirely optional in Gleam (other than in some cases when using record accessors) so you get no more type safety in adding them.
+They are good to have though!

 ```gleam
 fn create_account() -> Account {